The Jewish Gauchos: Author's background

-Gerchunoff family immigrated to Argentina in 1889, and settled in the Jewish agricultural colony of Moïseville, now Moisés Ville, Santa Fe.
+Gerchunoff's family immigrated to Argentina in 1889, and settled in the Jewish agricultural colony of Moïseville, now Moisés Ville, Santa Fe.
 His father, Rab Gershon ben Abraham Gerchunoff was murdered by a rogue gaucho (gaucho matrero) on 12 February 1891.
 After a few months the family moved to Rajil, another Jewish settlement near Villaguay, Entre Ríos.
 He moved to Buenos Aires in 1895, where he worked as journalist in the nationwide newspaper La Nación.
 Gerchunoff was the founder and first president of the Argentine Writers' Association and was active in politics.

 The novel

 The Jewish Gauchos was first published in La Nación, in instalments which included originally 24 tales.
 Another two were added in 1936.
 The novel, full of autobiographical references from the author's childhood, has been read as a utopic vision of the agrarian life of the Jewish immigrants in Argentina, with a strong resemblance of the biblical "Promised Land", but has also bore criticism from later generations for its "intent to show that the return to agriculture was creating a new harmonious Jew who would enjoy full acceptance in Argentina".
 Jorge Luis Borges praised Gerchunoff for the oral roots of his narrative.
-Critic Perla Sneh says that Gerchunoff mix of Judaeo-Spanish with the traditional gauchoesque dialect created "an improbable Gaucho literature of the exile".
+Critic Perla Sneh says that Gerchunoff's mix of Judaeo-Spanish with the traditional gauchoesque dialect created "an improbable Gaucho literature of the exile".
 She also compares The Jewish Gauchos with Sarmiento's Facundo, in the sense that both novels combine narrative, history and politics.

-The Jewish Gauchos (Los Gauchos Judíos) was translated to English as "The Jewish Gauchos of the Pampas", first published in 1959 by Abelard-Schuman.
-There is a 1975 film based upon Gerchunoff work, Los Gauchos Judíos, directed by Juan José Jusid and starred José Soriano, Ginamaria Hidalgo and Víctor Laplace.
+The Jewish Gauchos (Los Gauchos Judíos) was translated to English by Abelard-Schuman as "The Jewish Gauchos of the Pampas", first published in 1959.
+There is a 1975 Argentine film based upon Gerchunoff work, Los Gauchos Judíos, directed by Juan José Jusid and starred José Soriano, Ginamaria Hidalgo and Víctor Laplace.